Dillon M. Voss

 My broad research interests include studying how the tumor microenvironment alters and maintains cancer stem cell (CSC) signaling pathways, as well as integrating omics-driven research with bioinformatics to improve how tumors are characterized and treated.
 My previous work mainly involved studying the hypoxic tumor microenvironment of high-grade gliomas, and identifying small molecule compounds that disrupted various signaling nodes of common CSC maintenance pathways.
 I look forward to developing a more translational approach to my research, with hopes to both assist cancer patients as they navigate clinical trials, as well as use these experiences to guide my search for new therapies.

-Spina R, Voss DM, Asnaghi L, Sloan A, Bar EE.
-Flow Cytometry-Based Drug Screening System for the Identification of Small Molecules That Promote Cellular Differentiation of Glioblastoma Stem Cells.
-(In press – Journal of Visualized Experiments).
+Spina, R., Voss, D.M., Asnaghi, L., Sloan, A., and Bar, E.E.
+(2018).
+Flow Cytometry-based Drug Screening System for the Identification of Small Molecules That Promote Cellular Differentiation of Glioblastoma Stem Cells.
+J Vis Exp.

 Voss, D.M., Spina, R., Carter, D.L., Lim, K.S., Jeffery, C.J., and Bar, E.E.
 (2017).
 Disruption of the monocarboxylate transporter-4-basigin interaction inhibits the hypoxic response, proliferation, and tumor progression.
 Sci Rep. 7, 4292.